ionic-enterprise/tutorials/docs/native-solutions/auth-connect/getting-started.md

 - Configure Auth Connect based on the configuration of your Authentication vendor.
 - Set up and initialize Auth Connect within an application.
-- Create a basic authentication from from log in to log out.
+- Create a basic authentication from log in to log out.
-- Manage the authentication session that is represented in Auth Connect via a `AuthResult` object.
+- Manage the authentication session that is represented in Auth Connect via an `AuthResult` object.
 - Use the data encapsulated in the `AuthResult` to provide authentication data to the application.
 - Refresh the access token in the `AuthResult` when needed.